ideo/avocado/README.md

 ###Getting started with Quartz Composer

 ####What is Quartz Composer?
-Quartz Composer is a node-based visual programming language provided as part of the Xcode development environment in Mac OS X for processing and rendering graphical data.
+Quartz Composer is a visual programming language provided as part of the Xcode development environment in Mac OS X.
-Out of the box, interaction prototyping with Quartz Composer is complicated.
-Avocado provides a set of ready-to-use components that enable designers to quickly create interactive prototypes.
+Prototyping interactions with Quartz Composer is not immediate.
+Avocado provides a set of ready-to-use components that enables designers to quickly create interactive prototypes.

 ####Some resources
 - <a href="https://vimeo.com/88468610" target="_blank">The 4-Minute Guide to Quartz Composer</a>